Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Testnet.md

 * If running validators, install any execution client (for example [Hyperledger Besu]), or access a cloud-based service such as [Infura].

-Teku allows you run a [beacon chain client only], or you can [run the beacon chain client with validators] on a public testnet.
+Teku allows you run a [beacon node only], or you can [run the beacon node with validators] on a public testnet.

 ## Run validators on a testnet